eflautt/ga-data-science/final-projects/05-presentation/readme.md

 * an explanation of your model (think explain like I'm 5)
 * recommendations based on findings; deployment of model; next steps
 * an appendix that includes the more technical terminology and work

 ---

+#### Necessary Deliverables

+A 10 to 20 slide deck.
+The breakdown should look relatively similar to what follows:

+* 1 slide that covers an outline of what you're talking about
+* 2-3 slides as a summary of the project, including data and problem statement
+* 3-4 slides that show off insights that helped suggest the modeling approach
+* iterations of:
+    * 2-3 slides that explain the modeling approach itself
+    * 2-3 slides that explain how the modeling went
+* 1-2 slides on conclusions
+* 1-2 slides on next steps
+* slides for acknowledgments!

+---